JonAbrams/wiqr/README.md

 - Track the number of hits by visiting the shortened URL with a '+' appended.

 ## Dependencies
-- An S3 account + bucket for storing qr code images
 - A redis server for data storage

 Note: A special version of the node.js canvas package is used for heroku compatibility.
-If you don't use heroku, you should change it to use the default "canvas" package.
+If you don't use heroku, you should change it to use the default *canvas* package.

 ## Issues/TODO
 - Generate shorter URLs.
-- Keep track of generated URLs so that none get overwritten.
 - Support unicode characters

 ## Author